 Sometimes you may observe special handling charges and associated fee in your shipping expenses.
 These are a few unavoidable costs that are attributed to the nature of shipping that you’re opting for your products.
 You may have dealt with a couple of these special charges already for your business.

-- Pick-up charges: These involve cost of collection from the shipper’s warehouse.
+- Pick-up charges: These involve the cost of collection from the shipper’s warehouse.

-No matter how reliable courier service you’re using, things might turn awry any time.
-For this reason, businesses purchase insurance of their products so that process any claims against chargebacks, lost orders and refunds etc for their products.
+- Insurance: No matter how reliable courier service you’re using, things might turn awry any time.
+For this reason, businesses purchase insurance of their products so that process any claims against chargebacks lost orders and refunds, etc for their products.

 But understanding exactly the type of insurance that your products needs, helps in cutting down the shipping costs to a great extent.
-These factors must be analysed before paying insurance bills for your products.
+These factors must be analyzed before paying insurance bills for your products.